ryangBUAA/MFQE/README.md

 The training codes, the codes of SVM-based PQF detector and the modified DS-CNN are to be released later.

+# Recommended settings:

-Recommended settings: Ubuntu 14.04, Tensorflow 1.3.0, Python 2.7
+Ubuntu 14.04, Tensorflow 1.3.0, Python 2.7

+# Dependency:

-Dependency: Tensorflow, TFLearn, Numpy, Scipy, matplotlib, skimage
+Tensorflow, TFLearn, Numpy, Scipy, matplotlib, skimage

+# Contact

 E-mail: yangren@buaa.edu.cn
+WeChat: yangren93